 driver of your car causes an accident.
 A minimum limit of $5,000 is required

-but you can purchase higher limits and might want to do so to protect yourself
+but you can purchase higher limits to protect yourself in case you become

+or seriously damaged.
 It usually adds only about four percent to total

-premium costs to increase the minimum $5,000 limit to a $50,000 limit, and going from a $50,000 limit
+premium costs to increase the minimum $5,000 limit to a $50,000 limit,

-per car each year.
+$10 to $20 more per car each year.

 Part 5: Optional Bodily Injury to Others